Overview of Work Packages 6 and 7:

 - Per user/year costs for academics and commercial users.

 According to this evaluation process the cloud hosted BIOVIA solution (formerly known as iLabber by contour/accelrys) was the proposed solution.
 This was presented to the Steering Committee and approved.
 Training of super users started end of May and in parallel trainings for end users started.
-The go live date for all consortium members was mid of June 2013.
+The go live date for all consortium members was mid of June 2013, six month after project start.

-Meanwhile, after more than three years of operation, the number of projects has increased to 39 and there are more than 2300 experiments created in the ELN by around 100 users.
+Meanwhile, after nearly five years of operation, the number of projects has increased to 39 and there are more than 2830 (March 2018) experiments created in the ELN by around 130 users.

 While in the first 6 month we had 214 support requests, mainly about creating new user accounts or projects, the number decreased significantly to 81 requests for the next six month.
-Overall, the total number of requests (492) is lower than expected and especially the number of questions about technical issues was extremely low.
+Overall, the total number of requests (333 as of March 2018) is lower than expected and especially the number of questions about technical issues was extremely low.

-After more than two and a half year of operations we conducted a user acceptance survey, which will be published soon.
+After more than two and a half year of operations we conducted a user acceptance survey, which was published in Vaas LAI, Witt G, Windshügel B, Bosin A, Serra G, Bruengger A, Winterhalter M, Gribbon P, Levy-Petelinkar CJ, Kohler MPeerJ Computer Science 2:e83, DOI: 10.7717/peerj-cs.83, "Electronic laboratory notebooks in a public-private-partnership".

 Data access rules are a basic requirement for developing a secure, valuable and sustainable Information Centre.
 All participants in the project, i.e. data owners, data analysts as well as internal and external IT personnel working on the data repositories must be aware of the value and the sensitivity of the data they are dealing with.
 It is possible to control and restrict access to repositories by technical as well as organizational means.
 Technical methods are normally coupled with high maintenance efforts like documenting who has access to which data and for how long and why.
 Organizational measures are much easier to implement but need additional effort to control the correct handling, e.g. audits.
 Especially for the long term utilization of the repositories the procedures should be easy to handle and control and maintenance should be limited to the minimum.